Luchkiin/ICA-Stores-Leaflet-Map/README.md

 <img src="https://github.com/Luchkiin/ICA-Stores-Leaflet-Map/blob/master/img/ica-readme-overview-img.png" alt="Logo" width="1280" height="450">

 This project is showing a map of popular ICA stores in the Dalarna province (SE) and  is built with HTML, CSS and JavaScript.
 This project was apart of a school project I did during my second year as a Information Systems student at Dalarna University.
-Furthermore, it makes use of different APIs (i.e. Mapbox, OpenStreetMap, Resrobot, and OpenWeatherMap) which then interacts with the Leaflet map that this project is fundamentally built from.
+Furthermore, it makes use of different APIs (i.e. Mapbox, OpenStreetMap, Resrobot, and OpenWeatherMap) which interacts with the visualized Leaflet map that this project is fundamentally built from.

 ## Built With
 * HTML